 • Develops a patina with use and age

 If the rich and beautiful patina suits you the most, then the veg-tan leather is the best selection for you.

 SMOKE TANNING: WILDCRAFT OF TANNING

 A decisive development came when it was realized the leather tanning process in the past can be done effectively with ash and quick lime, or by smoke.
 Smoke tanning is a successful approach for the leather tanning process at that time.
 North American Indians also used smoke as a way of preserving the skins.

 Using smoke, removing hair in animal skin can be done.
 By smoking too, the Indians of North America prevented the leather from becoming hard as a result of moisture.
 Smoking waterproofs the surface.
 Due to the darker color of the smoke, the leather does not look so dirty.

 This treatment allows the leather to be washed if needed.
-To do this tanning process technique, There are a few main rules to follow when smoking a hide.
+There are a few main rules to follow when smoking a hide to do this tanning process technique.

 First, hardwood works the best.
 Secondly, the wood should be rotten to the point you can break it apart with your hands.
 Thirdly, these are very low heat fires and should not have anything that resembles a flame.
 You will quickly learn that fire and hides do not mix if they come in too close of contact.
 Lastly, the time for smoking depends on the preference, make sure the hides get a good smoke.

 Tanning hides in a primitive way is no easy task.
 It takes time, energy, and a willingness to learn and fail.
-The silver lining to a poor fur market is gaining experience and knowledge, and that outweighs the small amount of money you would get for your fur.
-In fact, there is no better time to start learning than when the market is down.
-By traditionally learning to tan hides you’ll be reconnecting with knowledge of the past and getting the most out of the leather
+The silver lining to a weak fur market is gaining experience and knowledge, and that outweighs the small amount of money you would get for your fur.
+There is no better time to start learning than when the market is down by traditionally learning to tan hides, and you’ll be reconnecting with knowledge of the past and getting the most out of the leather.